 Stitches are surgical threads used to repair cuts on the skin and may be necessary if you have a large, open wound.
 The out-of-pocket cost for stitches at urgent care typically ranges between $165 and $415.
 Various factors impact the price you will pay for stitches, such as your location and your health coverage.

-Mira provides affordable health coverage for just $45 per month, with low copays, discounted prescriptions, and affordable lab testing.
+Mira provides affordable health coverage for just $25 per month, with low copays at urgent care, virtual care services, discounted prescriptions, and affordable lab testing.
 Plus, your copay covers your whole urgent care visit.
 Start saving with Mira today.

 The Cost for Stitches without Insurance